Christiaan de Kock

 In 2006, I moved to the Erasmus Medical Center to start my own lab where I continued to study the structure-function relationship of cortical neurons.

-Since 2009, I am assistant professor at the CNCR, VU University Amsterdam.
-In my research group, our current focus is on sensory representation in awake animals.
-In addition, in a long-standing collaboration with Bert Sakmann, we aim to model the cortical column in silico by serial reconstruction of biocytin-labeled neurons from in vivo experiments.
+Since 2009, I am a tenured Principle Investigator at the CNCR, Vrije Universiteit Amsterdam.
+In my research group, our current focus is on sensory representation in awake animals and on disentangling the cortical microcircuit in human brain.

-During normal animal behavior, the sensory organs (i.e. the whiskers) are actively moved back and forth to navigate through the environment.
-The research question is how sensory processing is affected on the behavioral state of the animal.
-Techniques used are behavioral training, (in vivo) electrophysiology in the awake animal and post-hoc 3D Neurolucida reconstructions.
+Rodents use a combination of senses to actively navigate through their environment.
+The research question is how sensory cues from the external world are encoded in identified cell-types of the cortical column.
+Techniques used are behavioral training, (in vivo) electrophysiology in the awake animal, optogenetic tagging and post-hoc histology.

 |Telephone:||+31 (0) 20 598 37 43|